-Our wheel specialists are all trained to custom match every wheel they do.
+Our wheel specialists are all trained to custom match every wheel they put their hands on.
 We carry stock colors and we custom mix just as often.
-We have the ability to professionally match any color using an industry standard color matching system.
-We use industrial grade automotive paints and finishes to ensure your wheel is properly repaired.
+We have the ability to professionally match any color using an industry-standard color matching system.
+We use industrial grade automotive paints and finishes to ensure your wheel/rim is properly repaired.

 Our powder coating process includes: full immersion in our eco-friendly paint removal acid followed by a high pressure wash, sandblasting to remove corrosion, and hot bake powder coating.
 We do it right-and the results show it.